Skip to content

 Modified Protocol

-• Side-venting or closed-end needles only: Never use open-ended needles in open apex cases
+• Side-venting or closed-end needles only: Avoid open-ended needles in open apex cases — prefer side-venting or closed-end needles

-• Negative pressure preferred: EndoVac or similar systems draw irrigant apically via suction, virtually eliminating extrusion risk
+• Negative pressure preferred: EndoVac or similar systems draw irrigant apically via suction, substantially reducing extrusion risk

 Important Warnings

-• Higher NaOCl concentrations (>3%) can harm stem cells of the apical papilla and compromise regenerative potential
+• Higher NaOCl concentrations (>3%) significantly reduce stem cells of the apical papilla (SCAP) survival and differentiation9

-• EDTA (17%) may still be used briefly for smear layer removal but limit exposure time
+• EDTA (17%) may still be used for smear layer removal — approximately 1 minute (Calt & Serper 2002); regenerative procedures: 5 minutes per AAE protocol

 Regenerative cases: For revascularization/REP procedures, follow AAE clinical considerations for regenerative endodontics.
-Irrigation is a critical disinfection step, but stem cell survival must be prioritized.
+Irrigation is an important disinfection step, though stem cell viability is a key consideration in regenerative cases.

 4. Irrigation Solutions Reference